• Skip to main content

 Hi, I’m Pansy!

 Hello, thanks for stopping by!
-I’m Pansy, California-based travel + lifestyle blogger, photographer and lover of ALL the pretty flowers!
-If you browse through my blog, you may notice that most of my travels, DIY and photography center around flowers and nature! 🌸🌼🌿
+I’m Pansy, California-based travel blogger, photographer and lover of ALL the pretty flowers!
+You may notice that most of my travels, photography & DIY center around flowers and nature! 🌸🌼🌿

 If you’d like to contact me, please send me an email or DM me on Instagram!